-NOAA and its partners have released the latest Regional Climate Impacts and Outlooks, which recap fall conditions and provide insight into what to expect in the coming months.
+NOAA and its partners have released the latest Regional Climate Impacts and Outlooks, which recap autumn conditions and provide insight into what might be expected this winter.

 Three-Month Temperature Outlook

 The January-February-March (JFM) temperature outlook favors below normal seasonal mean temperatures for approximately the southeastern quarter of mainland Alaska and the Alaska Panhandle, and from the Pacific Northwest eastward across the Northern Rockies to the Northern Plains.
 Maximum probabilities for below-normal temperatures exceed 50% over the extreme southeast portion of mainland Alaska, the Alaska Panhandle, and Washington state.
 Above-normal temperatures are favored across parts of northern and western Alaska, and for approximately the southern one-half of the contiguous United States, extending northward across the Ohio Valley, Central and Northern Appalachians, Mid-Atlantic, and Northeast.
 Maximum probabilities for above-normal temperatures exceed 60% across parts of the Southwest, Southern Rockies, and Southern Great Plains.